-Minister: The Rev. Dr. Deborah Phelps is minister of New Union Church, serving our church since September 1, 2017.
+Our Minister: The Rev. Dr. Deborah Phelps began serving as minister of New Union Church on September 1, 2017.
 Pastor Deb is a graduate of Christian Theological Seminary in Indianapolis and a former secondary school teacher with a specialty in chemistry, physics, and other sciences.
 Pastor Deb is one who challenges our members and visitors not to leave our brains at the door, and to find effective ways and creative ways to work together despite our diverse backgrounds and interests.
-She and her husband Dean, also a Disciples of Christ pastor, moved to Woodford County in 2017.

 Our church got its beginnings in 1834 when a group of Baptists who were members of Mt.
 Vernon Baptist Church (also located on Old Frankfort Pike) separated from that church in a dispute over their desire to hear an itinerant evangelist who was presenting the ideas had emerged from the Stone-Campbell movement for Christian unity, that had its genesis in the Cane Ridge (KY) revivals in 1800 and in the burgeoning Enlightenment philosophies brought to America.

 For a period of about 5 years, the separated Baptists met in their homes.
 It is said that some of the wives of the men who were pursuing these new ideas were not happy about it, and so would often leave their petticoats to dry on the fire screen when the men gathered in an attempt to embarrass them and subvert their meeting!